 You can ride a bicycle with one pedal, but it sure is easier with two! – Indian church planter

 Men and women share in origin, image-bearing, sin, redemption, and giftedness.
-With so many yet to hear the gospel and experience Christ’s kingdom, both males and females need to be equipped, empowered, and released to take the whole gospel to the whole world.
-A Cambodian church planter recently stated, ‘If you have 20 men and 20 women workers in your church, why would you only want to use the 20 men?
+With so many yet to hear the gospel and experience Christ’s kingdom, both women and men need to be equipped, empowered, and released to take the whole gospel to the whole world.
+A Cambodian church planter stated, ‘If you have 20 men and 20 women workers in your church, why would you want to use only 20 men?
 Getting the job done requires everyone.’

 All of us, women and men, married and single, are responsible to employ God’s gifts for the benefit of others, as stewards of God’s grace, and for the praise and glory of Christ.
 All of us, therefore, are also responsible to enable all God’s people to exercise all the gifts that God has given for all the areas of service to which God calls the Church.
 We should not quench the Spirit by despising the ministry of any.
 The Cape Town Commitment II-F-3